Be a savvy landlord

 Sometimes, tenants are amazingly cooperative and easy to manage.
 Sometimes, they’re not.
 And at other times, they’re really, really not.

-So, we’ve put together a concise guide for you landlords about how to screen prospective tenants thoroughly:
+We’ve put together a concise guide for you landlords about how to screen prospective tenants thoroughly:

 1. Personal information and history